Non-Premium #1815

 Nearest airport

 The town of Jonzac where you will find all amenities is 4 km away, 5 minutes by car.
-We are one hour from Bordeaux airport by the N10 or the A10.
-One hour from Bordeaux by car or direct train via Jonzac station.
-We are in the countryside, you need a car to get around
+We are an hour from Bordeaux airport via the N10 or A10.
+An hour from Bordeaux by car or direct train via Jonzac station.
+We are in the countryside, we need a car to get around

 Map of Approximate Location